-The Independent Trustees were selected to join the Board based upon the following as to each Trustee: character and integrity; service as a board member of predecessor funds and/or other funds in the Legg Mason Fund complex (except for Ms. Duersten with regard to funds incepted prior to April 1, 2014); willingness to serve and willingness and ability to commit the time necessary to perform the duties of a Trustee; the fact that service as a Trustee would be consistent with the requirements of the Trust's retirement policies and the Trustee's status as not being an "interested person" of the Fund, as defined in the 1940 Act.
+The Independent Trustees were selected to join the Board based upon the following as to each Trustee: character and integrity; service as a board member of predecessor funds and/or other funds in the Legg Mason Funds complex (except for Ms. Duersten with regard to funds incepted prior to April 1, 2014); willingness to serve and willingness and ability to commit the time necessary to perform the duties of a Trustee; the fact that service as a Trustee would be consistent with the requirements of the Trust's retirement policies and the Trustee's status as not being an "interested person" of the Fund, as defined in the 1940 Act.
 Ms. Trust was selected to join the Board based upon her investment management and risk oversight experience as an executive and portfolio manager and leadership roles with Legg Mason and affiliated entities.
-The Board also considered her character and integrity, her willingness to serve and willingness and ability to commit the time necessary to perform the duties of a Trustee, the fact that service as a Trustee would be consistent with requirements of the fact that service as a Trustee would be consistent with requirements of the Soard also considered her character and integrity, her willingness to serve and willingness and ability to commit the time necessary to perform the duties of a Trustee, the fact that service as a Trustee would be consistent with requirements of the Trust's retirement policies, and her status as a representative of Legg Mason.
+The Board also considered her character and integrity, her willingness to serve and willingness and ability to commit the time necessary to perform the duties of a Trustee, the fact that service as a Trustee would be consistent with requirements of the Trust's retirement policies, and her status as a representative of Legg Mason.
 Independent Trustees constitute more than 75% of the Board.
 Mr. Johnson serves as Chairman of the Board and is an Independent Trustee.
 Ms. Trust is an interested person of the Fund.